itsbenweeks/itsbenweeks.spellbook/database_architecture/retail_mgmg_system/README.md

 - [ ] Query to get order place by customer.
 - [ ] Trigger to remove from inventory.
 - [ ] Update statement to increase inventory.
-- [ ] Update statement for customer table.
+- [ ] Insert statement for customer table.